CZ-NIC/convey/docs/convey-help-cmd-output.md

                         * reg_s
                         * abusemail (Abuse e-mail contact from whois)
                         * asn (Autonomous system number) usual names: as, asn, asnumber
+                        * cc_contact (E-mail address corresponding with the abusemail, taken from your personal contacts_cc CSV in the format `domain,cc;cc` (mails delimited by a semicolon).
+See config.ini/contacts_cc.
+Note:  when sending an e-mail to a csirt_contact, the e-mail template fills Cc header from the csirt_contact through contacts_cc.csv too.
+So you may end up with another Cc field than in cc_contact.)
                         * country
                         * csirt_contact (E-mail address corresponding with country code, taken from your personal contacts_abroad CSV in the format `country,abusemail`.
 See config.ini/contacts_abroad)
                         * incident_contact